nikbearbrown/Coursera_INFO_6205_Algorithms/README.md

 - **Bayes’ Rule**: Approaches for optimal task arrangement and probabilistic prediction.
 - **Approximation Algorithms**: Techniques for finding near-optimal solutions to complex problems and leveraging randomness.
 - **Randomized Algorithms**: Techniques for finding near-optimal solutions to complex problems and leveraging randomness.
-- **Data Structures**: Diving deep into the use and implementation of heaps, union-find, and more.

 **Additional Optional Topics Explored in the Course Include:**